Guilty Gear Strive: Another Story

-While the incident in America triggered by Asuka R. Kreutz’s surrender unfolds, Ramlethal Valentine, now a Special Brigade Commander of Illyria heads to the outskirts of the country after receiving a report of an emergency.
+While the incident in America triggered by Asuka R. Kreutz’s surrender unfolds, Ramlethal Valentine, now a Special Brigade Commander of Illyria, heads to the outskirts of the country after receiving a report of an emergency.
 There she finds a girl who closely resembles the late Bedman, who once worked with the possessed Universal Will/Ariels against mankind.
-That girl is Delilah, Bedman's twin sister who woke up after the death of her brother, now seeking to avenge her late brother by killing Happy Chaos.
-As a one-eyed and one-armed samurai woman named Baiken learned from Anji and Chipp about who Happy Chaos was, including his involvement on murdering her family, she was entrusted to look over Delilah by Anji, much to her dismay.
+That girl is Delilah, Bedman's sister who woke up after the death of her brother, now seeking to avenge her late brother by killing Happy Chaos.
+As the one-eyed and one-armed samurai woman Baiken learned from Anji and Chipp about who Happy Chaos was, including his involvement on murdering her family, she was entrusted to look over Delilah by Anji, much to her dismay.
 However, the young girl ran away from Baiken, when Chaos activated "Tír na nÓg" during his invasion there.

-While Baiken got an unexpected reinforcement from Ramlethal, Sin Kiske, the son of Ky Kiske and Dizzy, is now a knight of Illyria who accompanies Ramlethal on her mission while still retaining his royal status because of his parents’ current reputations.
-Baiken, Sin and Ramlethal enlist Faust, May and April to assist them stopping Delilah from endangering herself, because her power is unstable and would turn her into a suicide bomber.
-With the help of Bedman, whose soul now lives in his weaponized bed, Faust is able to administer a cure to permanently negate Delilah’s self destruct power at the cost of finally sacrificing Bedman and weakening Faust.
+Baiken gets an unexpected reinforcement from Sin Kiske, the son of Ky Kiske and Dizzy, now a knight of Illyria who accompanies Ramlethal on her mission while still retaining his royal status because of his parents’ current reputations.
+Baiken, Sin and Ramlethal enlist Faust, May and April to assist them in stopping Delilah from endangering herself, because her power is unstable and would turn her into a suicide bomber.
+With the help of Bedman, whose soul now lives in his weaponized bed, Faust is able to administer a cure to permanently negate Delilah's self destruct power at the cost of finally sacrificing Bedman and weakening Faust.

 Sometime after the White House incident ended, the G4 World Peace summit succeeds and Delilah is cured.
-The Kiske main family members (Ky, Dizzy and Sin) greet the people of Illyria during an official peaceful ceremony.
+The main Kiske family members (Ky, Dizzy and Sin) greet the people of Illyria during an official peaceful ceremony.

 Characters

-Note: Bold denotes newcomers to the series
+Characters listed in bold are new to the series, while guest characters are marked in italics.

-The game features fifteen playable characters in its base roster.
-Sol Badguy, Ky Kiske, May, Axl Low, Chipp Zanuff, Potemkin, Faust, Millia Rage, Zato-1, Ramlethal Valentine, Leo Whitefang, Anji Mito and I-No return from previous installments, while two new characters make their debut: these are Nagoriyuki, a Nightless vampire samurai who can drain opponents of their blood to increase his attack power, and Giovanna, a special operations unit officer who is accompanied by her wolf spirit, Rei.
+The game features fifteen playable characters in its base roster, consisting of 13 returning characters from previous installments, and two new characters: Nagoriyuki, a Nightless vampire samurai who can drain opponents of their blood to increase his attack power; and Giovanna, a special operations unit officer who is accompanied by her wolf spirit, Rei.

-More characters are planned for release as downloadable content, with five announced for Season Pass 1 on June 6, 2021, and four announced for Season Pass 2 on August 7, 2022.
-A third Season Pass was announced as well, but no further details were given.